OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 - Fresh yet familiar
 - Simple, clear, and direct

-The following image shows the original icons and the new icons that apply modern design principles.
+The following image shows icons that apply the modern design principles.

 ![Image showing old Office icons and the refreshed modern interpretation of the icons](../../images/icons_image.PNG)